ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 ## Further reading

+Thanks for reading and I am really glad you made it that far!
+I hope this post did not discourage you from deploying TLS - after all getting your setup right is the most important thing.
+And it certainly is better to to know what you are getting yourselves into than leaving your visitors unprotected.

-Thanks for reading and I am glad you made it that far!
-If you want to read even more about setting up TLS, the Mozilla Wiki page on [Server-Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS) has more information and proposed web server configurations.
+If you want to read even
+more about setting up TLS, the Mozilla Wiki page on [Server-Side TLS](https://wiki.mozilla.org/Security/Server_Side_TLS) has more information and proposed web server configurations.

-I hope you now have a much better understanding of TLS' current state and most of its weaknesses.
-I am not an expert in any of this so please let me know of any mistakes and I will correct them as soon as possible!